starling021/rat-n/README.md

     hash           : Display last executed commands.
     head           : Display first new lines of file. kill           : Terminate or signal a process. killall        : Kill process by name.
-    ln             : Create softlink on oldname.
     ls             : List contents of a directory. mkdir          : Create directories.
     more           : Read contents of a file.